Geovation/catalyst-deployment/README.md

 - The various resources, including the Lambda Function and the Gateway API, can be viewed under 'Resources'.
 - Under 'Outputs', the apiGatewayInvokeURL value provides the base URL which can be used to access the various endpoints.
 - For use the API, please see the documentation under the [catalyst-ngd-wrappers-aws](https://github.com/Geovation/catalyst-ngd-wrappers-aws) repository.

+### Stack Deletion
+Deleting a stack automatically deletes all associated resources.

+However, if you choose to delete a stack, you must **first manually empty the S3 bucket**, as only empty buckets can be deleted automatically.
+This can be done through the [S3 console](https://eu-west-2.console.aws.amazon.com/s3).

+### Authentication
+Both API Gateway and OS DataHub authorisation must be configured for use of the API.
+- If OSDataHubProjectKey and OSDataHubProjectSecret are left blank in setup, then the Gateway API is left unauthorised, allowing open access to the endpoints.
+    - You can add authorisation manually if you wish: for example, by creating a Usage Plan and API key on the [API Gateway console](https://eu-west-2.console.aws.amazon.com/apigateway).
+- If you supply OSDataHubProjectKey and OSDataHubProjectSecret in setup, API Gateway key authorisation is automatically enabled, and a key and usage plan generated (see below)
+    - You can find the key under "API Keys" on the API Gateway console.
+    - This key must be passed to all API requests as the [X-API-Key header](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-key-source.html).

 ### Resources Overview